lcy-seso/pypoly/pypoly/python/overall_design.md

   vector<Edge*> edges_;
 };

-// add an entry node to make the Graph a DAG StmtScheduleInfo GreedyScheduler(Graph* graph) {
+// add a fake entry node to make the Graph a DAG StmtScheduleInfo GreedyScheduler(Graph* graph) {
 }